secf00tprint/payloadtester_sqli/README.md

+# Introduction

+This repo contains some docker containers which are vulnerable to SQLi.
+You can use it to recreate these attacks.

 # Start

 Start the network with `sudo ./start_linux_network.sh` (you need sudo for the docker exec's if you run it properly not using docker user).
 You have to wait a bit until the databases are populated.